-E. coli was isolated from rectal stool samples obtained from 150 diarrheic and non-diarrheic calves aged from one day up to six months during the period of 2016 to 2017.
-Rectal swabs were aseptically and randomly collected from several herds which were found in different regions in the province of Basrah.
-The samples were collected in sterile screw capped containers and labeled to show its serial number, as well as time and date of collection.
-Then, the samples were transported to the laboratory of Microbiology at the College of Veterinary Medicine in ice cooled containers for immediate analysis.
-The E. coli was isolated and identified on the basis of standard technique (12).
-All stool samples were inoculated into tubes of freshly prepared brain heart infusion broth and incubated aerobically at 37°C overnight, followed by subculturing onto MacConkey agar plates for 24 hours at 37°C. Of the resulting colonies, the lactose-fermenting colonies were sub-cultured immediately on Eosin methylene blue agar and incubated at 37°C for 24 to 48 hours.
-A colony with a metallic sheen appearance were picked for further analysis using the bacteriological and biochemical tests and the API 20E system (bioMerieux, Marcy l'Etoile, France).
-The bacteriological and biochemical tests were included: Gram stain, culturing on (Triple Sugar Iron, Oxidase test, Catalase test, Indole producing and Urease test) were carried out for the further identification of E.coli, according to the previous methods of (12).
-Following purification and subculturing on brain heart infusion agar, the isolated bacterial colonies were further identified using the PCR technique.
+E. coli was isolated from rectal stool samples obtained from 150 diarrheic and non-diarrheic calves, between the ages of one day and six months, during the period December 2016 to June 2017.
+Rectal swabs were aseptically and randomly collected from several herds that were found in different regions in the province of Basra.
+The samples were collected in sterile screw-capped containers and labeled, to show their serial numbers, as well as time and date of collection.
+Next, the samples were transported in ice-cooled containers to the Laboratory of Microbiology at the College of Veterinary Medicine, for immediate analysis.
+The E. coli from the samples were isolated and identified using the standard technique (12).
+All stool samples were inoculated into tubes of freshly prepared Brain Heart Infusion (BHI) broth and incubated aerobically at 37°C overnight, followed by subculturing on MacConkey agar plates for 24 hours, at 37°C. Of the resulting colonies, the lactose-fermenting colonies were sub-cultured immediately on Eosin methylene blue (EMB) agar and incubated at 37°C for 24 to 48 hours.
+A colony with a metallic sheen appearance was picked for further analysis using bacteriological and biochemical tests and the API-20E system (bioMerieux, Marcy l'Etoile, France).
+The bacteriological and biochemical tests included were: Gram staining and culturing on Triple Sugar Iron, Oxidase test, Catalase test, Indole test, and the Urease test, which were carried out for further identification of E.coli, according to the previous methods of (12).
+Following the purification and subculturing on the BHI agar, the isolated bacterial colonies were further identified using the PCR technique.